-SLU-Madrid provides visa documentation that includes an official letter of invitation and an official document stating specifics of the program of study and proof of non-deductible health insurance.
+SLU-Madrid provides visa documentation that includes an official letter of invitation, an official document stating specifics of the program of study and proof of non-deductible health insurance.
 Students who do not hold a European Union or U.S. passport will need to make payment for one full semester's tuition for SLU-Madrid to issue your student visa documentation.
 If your consulate remains closed or is not processing student visas, we suggest deferring your enrollment by a semester.

 Traveling to Spain as a minor depends on two factors: your nationality and when you turn 18.